armory/documentation/_spinnaker/operator-config.md

 **spec.expose**: This section contains configuration for exposing Spinnaker.

 - `spec.expose.type`: How Spinnaker will be exposed.
-The only supported `service` is currently a Kubernetes services.
+Currently, only `service` is supported, which will use Kubernetes services to expose Spinnaker.
-- `spec.expose.service.type`: Should match a valid kubernetes service type (i.e. `LoadBalancer`, `NodePort`, `ClusterIP`.
+- `spec.expose.service.type`: Should match a valid Kubernetes service type (i.e. `LoadBalancer`, `NodePort`, `ClusterIP`).
 - `spec.expose.service.annotations`: Map containing any annotation to be added to Gate (API) and Deck (UI) services.
 - `spec.expose.service.publicPort`: Integer allowing you to change the listening port.
-- `spec.expose.service.overrides`: Allows overriding all the keys of `spec.expose` for each of the following services: `gate`, `deck`, `gate-x509`.
+- `spec.expose.service.overrides`: Allows overriding all the keys of `spec.expose.service` for each of the following services: `gate`, `deck`, `gate-x509`.

 ## Examples